 openSUSE and SLES uses btrfs as it's default filesystem and configured snapper to automatically create filesystem-level snapshots.

-This is very helpful as it provides fallback mechanism in any event of failure but requires additional disk spaces that not everyone could afford.
-Snapshots will be created even if the disk is almost full in older systems though newer versions of SUSE will automatically disable snapper's automatic snapshots when the root disk or partition is smaller than 16GB.
-In the case of virtual machines it will quickly fill up the small default disk size that's allocated.
+It is beneficial as it provides fallback mechanism in any event of failure but requires additional disk spaces that not everyone could afford.
+Snapshots will be created even if the disk is almost full in older systems.
+However, newer versions of SUSE will automatically disable snapper's automatic snapshots when the root disk or partition is smaller than 16GB.
+In virtual machines, it will quickly fill up the small default disk size that's allocated.

 Methods to disable filesystem snapshots in SUSE: